-What are the symptoms and treatment?
+What are the common symptoms of Valley fever?

 - Chest pain

-- Skin rash
+- Skin rashes

 - Joint aches